Skip to Main Content

 What Are Moves?

-The “moves” in moves management are the activities or actions that your nonprofit or organization uses to collect new donors and create long-lasting donor relationships.
+The “moves” in moves management are the activities or actions your nonprofit or organization uses to collect new donors and create long-lasting donor relationships.
 These are both cultivation activities and proof of deeper forms of engagement.

 What Are Examples of Moves?

 But, wait!
 Moves aren’t just about gathering new donors.
 Moves can also be applied to one-time donors that you want to become monthly or recurring donors.
-There are many different strategies for one-time donors, including a nonprofit email or direct-mail campaign, a lunch invitation with your CEO or program staff, or a more simple email ask
+There are many different strategies for one-time donors, including a nonprofit email or direct-mail campaign, a lunch invitation with your CEO or program staff, or a simpler email ask

 As you can see, most nonprofits already have moves incorporated into their fundraising process, so let’s define this process a bit more.

-What is the Moves or Donor Management Process?
+What is the Moves Management Process?

 Many nonprofits have a donor management program that identifies and classifies their constituents and then attempts to “move” them to a higher giving or engagement level.
 The process of keeping an eye on these activities is known as moves management.